openservicemesh/osm/docs/example/README.md

 ```bash
 $ osm dashboard
 ```
 Simply navigate to http://localhost:3000 to access the Grafana dashboards.
+The default user name is `admin` and the default password is `admin`.
 On the Grafana homepage click on the **Home** icon, you will see a folders containing dashboards for both OSM Control Plan and OSM Data Plane.

 [1]: https://github.com/servicemeshinterface/smi-spec/blob/v0.5.0/apis/traffic-access/v1alpha2/traffic-access.md
 [2]: https://github.com/servicemeshinterface/smi-spec/blob/v0.5.0/apis/traffic-specs/v1alpha3/traffic-specs.md